shubham1chawla/the-strategists-remastered/docs/google-integration.md

 Assuming that you have created a _Google Service Account_ by following steps mentioned in the [Google Service Account](#google-service-account) section, you will need to allow this service account to have at least `view` access to this newly created _Google Spreadsheet_.
 Use the email mentioned in the credential's `JSON` file's `client_email` field.

+Also, you will need to enable the _Google Sheets API_ inside your _Google Cloud Project_.
+[Here](https://console.cloud.google.com/marketplace/product/google/sheets.googleapis.com) is a link to enable it.
+Make sure you have selected the correct user and project.

 ## Google Drive

-_The Strategists_ make use of _Google Drive_ folders to upload the predictions and advice data from _Docker_ containers.
+_The Strategists_ make use of _Google Drive_ folders to upload the history data from _Docker_ containers.
 For this reason, we will need to create the following _Google Drive_ folders.

+- History (Upload & Downlaod) - A folder that contains games' history `JSONL` files, which are used for training the machine learning models.
-- Predictions (Download) - A folder that contains validated and verified predictions dataset to be used for training the machine learning models.
+- *(Optional and not recommended)* Legacy Predictions (Download only) - A folder that contains legacy predictions `CSV` files, which were previously used for training the machine learning models.
-- Predictions (Upload) - A folder that the _StrategistsService_ uses to upload the predictions dataset from new games.
-Since these new game predictions dataset may contains errors, they are uploaded to a separate folder.
-- Advices (Upload) - A folder that the _StrategistsService_ uses to upload the Advice dataset from new games.

 You can extract the _Google Drive_' folder's `ID` from the URL.
 For instance, you can find the `<ID>` in this URL here - `https://drive.google.com/drive/u/0/folders/<ID>`.
 Use this `ID` in the environment variables.